Ammonia

 Ammonia is increasingly being considered as a promising zero-emission alternative fuel for decarbonising the maritime sector.

-Our work explores how solutions for the energy transition affect the climate and nature, as well as the opportunities and threats related to the development and use of artificial intelligence within our prioritised focus areas.
+We focus on how solutions for the energy transition affect climate and nature, as well as opportunities and risks linked to the development and use of artificial intelligence within our priority areas.

 We build knowledge through laboratory work, numerical methods and models, and analysis.
-The interaction between these approaches forms the basis for new solutions for our clients while addressing society’s needs.
+The interaction between these approaches forms the basis for new solutions for our customers, while also addressing society’s needs.
 This is sustainability in practice.

-The department develops and carries out large R&D projects based on our prioritised research areas.
-The department leads major national and European projects such as gigaCCS and HYDROGENi, which are Centres for Environment-friendly Energy Research (FME).
-We are also a partner in FMEs MarTrans and InterPlay.
-Additionally, we lead the LowEmission Petroleum Research Centre.
-In the EU’s framework programme, we coordinate the projects ACCSESS, H2GLASS and COREu.
-We have extensive research infrastructure, both digital (for example, ThermoPack and EnergyModelsX) and physical, within CCS, hydrogen and ammonia.
+The department develops and leads large R&D projects based on our priority research areas.
+We lead major national and European projects such as gigaCCS and HYDROGENi, which are Centres for Environment-friendly Energy Research (FME).
+We are also partners in the FME centres MarTrans and InterPlay.
+In addition, we lead the petroleum centre LowEmission.
+Within the EU framework programme, we coordinate the projects ACCSESS, H2GLASS, and COREu.
+We have extensive research infrastructure, both digital (for example ThermoPack and EnergyModelsX) and physical facilities within CCS, hydrogen, and ammonia.
 We also have equipment for testing heat exchangers.

-The department is located in Kolbjørn Hejes road 1D
+The department is located at Kolbjørn Hejes vei 1D and Sem Sælands vei 11.

 Ammonia is increasingly being considered as a promising zero-emission alternative fuel for decarbonising the maritime sector.